Van Buren man arrested after pointing shotgun at 14-year-old, police say

 VAN BUREN, Ark.
-(KNWA) — A Van Buren man was arrested after an alleged home invasion and shooting in the city early Wednesday morning, according to police.
+(KFTA) — A Van Buren man was arrested after an alleged home invasion and shooting in the city early Wednesday morning, according to police.

 Police say Sampson Espinosa, 33, went to inside the front door of a residence on Cane Hill Street at around 3 a.m. while carrying a shotgun.